EneaDim/flexsoc/README.md

 - `yosys`: Synthesis tool.
 - `OpenSTA`: Static Timing Analysis and Power Analysis tool.

-Running `make deps-ip` will automate the installation process.

 **SoC Integration Tools**

 - `riscv-toolchain`: The RISC-V compiler and toolchain required to build and run software on the IBEX core.

-Running `make deps-soc` will automate the installation process.

-- `python packages`: Python packages needed for the SoC integration and simulation process.

-The python dependencies can be installed running `pip install -r python-requirements.txt` on your system or on a virtual environment.

 ---